napari/napari/docs/guides/connecting_events.md

 ### Listening for mouse events

-You can also listen for and react to mouse events, like a click or drag event, as show here where we update the image with random data every time it is clicked.
+You can also listen for and react to mouse events, like a click or drag event, as shown here where we update the image with random data every time it is clicked.

 ```python